tedneward/Azgaarnoth/Classes/Druid.md

 At 20th level, you can use your Wild Shape an unlimited number of times.

 # Druid Spells
+The following spells listed are known (but not necessarily accessible, depending on the circle chosen) to all druids throughout Azgaarnoth; this is not the complete list of all druid spells, however.
+Certain circles may have additional spells that are only known to them, and thus are not accessible to other circles.
+Druids can learn new spells by visiting foreign circles, communing with nature for significant periods of time, and so on.
+(In other words, DMs can release new druid spells, but the druids do not have access to them by default.)

+Druids can, at the discretion of the DM, learn spells from other circles, but generally this requires some exchange, usually a deed done on behalf of the gifting circle or druid.

 ## Cantrips
 * [acid splash](https://www.dndbeyond.com/spells/acid-splash)